nocomplexity/SecurityArchitecture/secsbb_list.rst

 and state security.
 Creating your own Tor network is easy with this software, or use existing Tor nodes.

+Individuals use Tor to keep websites from tracking them and their family members, or to connect to news sites, instant messaging services, or the like when these are blocked by their local Internet providers.
+Using Tor protects you against a common form of Internet surveillance known as “traffic analysis.”
+Traffic analysis can be used to infer who is talking to whom over a public network.
+Knowing the source and destination of your Internet traffic allows others to track your behavior and interests.

+Tor is by far the most secure way to enter the internet without giving away your privacy.
+Thank you Roger Dingledine!

 +-----------------------+----------------------------------------+
 | **SBB License**       | GNU General Public License (GPL) 2.0   |